ironcamel/WebService-Client/README.md

 These are the methods this role composes into your class.
-The HTTP methods (get, post, put, and delete) will return the deserialized response data, assuming the response body contained any data.
+The HTTP methods (get, post, put, and delete) will return the deserialized response data, if the response body contained any data.
 This will usually be a hashref.
 If the web service responds with a failure, then the corresponding HTTP response object is thrown as an exception.
-This exception is a [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object that has the [HTTP::Response::Stringable](https://metacpan.org/pod/HTTP::Response::Stringable) role so it can be stringified.
+This exception is a [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object that has the [HTTP::Response::Stringable](https://metacpan.org/pod/HTTP::Response::Stringable) role so it can be easily logged.
-GET requests that result in 404 or 410 will not result in an exception.
+GET requests that respond with a status code of `404` or `410` will not throw an exception.
 Instead, they will simply return `undef`.

-The \`get/post/put/delete\` methods all can take an optional headers keyword argument that is a hashref of custom headers.
+The http methods `get/post/put/delete` can all take the following optional named arguments:

+- headers

+    A hashref of custom headers to send for this request.
+    In the future, this may also accept an arrayref.
+    The header values can be any format that [HTTP::Headers](https://metacpan.org/pod/HTTP::Headers) recognizes, so you can pass `content_type` instead of `Content-Type`.

+- serializer

+    A coderef that does custom serialization for this request.
+    Set this to `undef` if you don't want any serialization to happen for this request.

+- deserializer

+    A coderef that does custom deserialization for this request.
+    Set this to `undef` if you want the raw http response body to be returned.

+Example:

+    $client->post(
+        /widgets,
+        { color => 'blue' },
+        headers      => { x_custom_header => 'blah' },
+        serializer   => sub { ... },
+        deserialized => sub { ... },
+    }

 ## get